About Us

 Katrina Ask: katrina.ask@uds.slu.se, 018-672125

-Katrina has a PhD in veterinary medicine and her main research area is lameness and orthopaedic pain in horses and dairy cows.
-Lameness is very common in animals and affect their welfare negatively, why it is an important research area.
-As a PhD student, Katrina investigated if pain scales are reliable and valid tools for orthopaedic pain assessment, and studied behaviours and combinations of facial activities that horses show when in pain (link to her PhD thesis).
-Before Katrina joined our team and SLU in 2017, she worked as a field veterinarian with cows and horses, at the University Equine Hospital here at SLU, and at a private equine practice in Denmark.
+Katrina has a PhD in veterinary medicine and is researching lameness and orthopaedic pain in horses and dairy cows.
+As lameness in our animals causes a lot of suffering and reduced animal welfare, this is a very important area of research.
+As a PhD student, Katrina evaluated whether pain scales can be used to assess orthopaedic pain, and studied the behaviours and combinations of facial movements that horses show in pain (link to the thesis).
+Before joining SLU in 2017, Katrina worked at a district with cows and horses, at the UDS Equine Clinic, and at a private equine clinic in Denmark.

 Johan Lundblad: johan.lundblad@slu.se

-Johan started as a research assistant with us in January 2019.
+Johan joined us as a research assistant in January 2019.
 Previously, he has worked as a district veterinarian in Northwest Skåne.
 He graduated from SLU in 2017 with a thesis on stress in horses.
-From January 2021, Johan is a PhD student and is looking at how stress affects the assessment of pain in horses.
+From January 2021, Johan is a PhD student and is looking at how, among other things, stress affects the assessment of pain in horses.
 He also works as a clinical veterinarian at the University Animal Hospital's equine department.

 Ebba Zetterberg: ebba.zetterberg@slu.se